 Thankfully, Apple Music’s take on spatial audio is much more easygoing on which headphones you use.
 In fact, Apple has said that any headphones will work with spatial audio, not just AirPods.
 It doesn’t matter if they’re wired or wireless.

 There’s still a slight benefit to using Apple’s own headphones or earbuds, as Apple Music will automatically play songs with spatial audio when a pair of AirPods is connected.
-Certain Beats headphones get this perk too, including the Beats X, Beats Flex and Powerbeats Pro.
-A full list is available on Apple’s support site (opens in new tab).
+Certain Beats headphones get this perk too, including the Beats Solo 3, Powerbeats Pro, Beats Studio 3, Beats Solo Pro, and Beats Studio Buds.
+A full list is available on Apple’s support site.

 For other headphones, you’ll need to enable it manually in Settings, by navigating to Music then setting Dolby Atmos to “Always On.”

-You should also be able to get a more immersive effect from Dolby Atmos-enabled speakers, including some of the best soundbars.
+You should also be able to get a more immersive effect from Dolby Atmos-enabled speakers, including the best Dolby Atmos soundbars, and some of the best soundbars.
 Apple also claims that spatial audio works with the built-in speakers on the iPhone XR or later (except the iPhone SE 2020), and most recent iPads, though for best results we’d recommend a pair of headphones or much more powerful Atmos speakers.
-The HomePod and HomePod mini work, too.
+The HomePod, HomePod 2, and HomePod mini work, too.

 The catch is that while spatial audio offers a much wider choice of playback devices, source devices are essentially limited to Apple’s own hardware.
 That means the Apple Music app won’t include Dolby Atmos support on Android.
 Here are the source devices that Apple Music spatial audio plays nice with: